m0zgen/bld-agregator/README.md

 # BLD Agregator

-Agragate more blocklists to one blocklist from different sources.
+Aggregate more blacklists to one blacklist from different sources, see `config.cfg`

 # Credits